 Photo courtesy of Samantha Curry

 There are several pros that make historic Palm Beach luxury real estate eagerly sought-after and exclusive.
-Many people are drawn to historic homes for their historical significance and are interested in connecting with or admiring the architectural design and story the property preserves.
+Many people are drawn to buying historic homes in Palm Beach for their historical significance and are interested in connecting with or admiring the architectural design and story the property preserves.
 Historic homes can be extremely gratifying emotional investments that connect homeowners to a larger community interested in preserving the past.

 Cons of buying historic

 There are a few more challenges to buying historic Palm Beach luxury homes than with buying a newer property.
-A major factor to consider is the repairs and renovations a homeowner is responsible for in upkeeping the home’s original character.
+A major factor to consider when buying a historic home in Palm Beach is the repairs and renovations a homeowner is responsible for in upkeeping the home’s original character.
 Historic homes are regulated by specific guidelines for the interior and exterior that a homeowner must abide by, which can take extra time and expenses.
-As with any older property, historic homes will likely have more issues in general that arise, which can be tedious or detrimental to owners not prepared for the task.
+As with any older property, Palm Beach historic homes will likely have more issues in general that arise, which can be tedious or detrimental to owners not prepared for the task.

 Additionally, these strict guidelines mean that owners of historic homes can’t renovate the property in ways that appeal to personal tastes.
 Changing the interior to an open floor plan, or adding floor-to-ceiling windows, are out of the question.
 Buyers of historic homes should already love what the home has to offer and feel a dedication to maintaining what exists.